arifhamed/arifhamed.github.io/_pages/guides/ubuntu-tips.md

 ez

 Note that the output may look abit weird, like, there would be no newline after the license key text.<br>
-Also note that this may not work for custom built machines.
+Also note that this may not work for custom built machines (where Windows may not be pre-purchased with it)

 <br><br><br>